Neely's Landing--The Rise and Fall of a Mississippi River Town

 According to the Missouri Gazetteer and Business Directory, Neely's Landing had 20 residents in 1876.
 By 1898, the population had increased to 50.
 After the Frisco Railroad went through the town in 1904, the town's population doubled because of the need for depot workers, section crewmen, and night watchmen.
 The late Mattie M. Hines said that when she was postmaster in the 1940s, Neely's post office route included 21 miles and more than 500 patrons.

 Neely's Landing takes its name from a family that for a time lived on the river's bank, the family of Jacob Hays Neely.
-The Cape County Recorder's Office and the Missouri state Archives have some records of Jacob Hays Neely (land purchases and slaves owned), but they tell us nothing of the man's character, patterns of speech, gestures, nor demeanor, things left to imagination.
+The Cape County Recorder's Office and the Missouri State Archives have some records of Jacob Hays Neely (land purchases and slaves owned), but they tell us nothing of the man's character, patterns of speech, gestures, nor demeanor, things left to imagination.

 The first record of Jacob H. Neely receiving land in Cape Girardeau County was through a United States land grant of 39.77 acres on October 2, 1832.
 By 1833, Neely had acquired nearly 200 acres in Cape County, most of which was near the Mississippi River.
 It would be another 19 years before the landing became known as the "Village of Neelys" on May 10, 1852.

 The Missouri State Archives contains birth and death records from the late 1800s, but unfortunately those records postdate the death of Jacob Neely.
 The Missouri Census from 1830 has Jacob Neely living in Cape County.
-The listing of household residents shows—of the "free white persons"—one male and one female being between the ages of 20 and 29, one male between 30 and 39, and two females 5 or younger.
+The listing of household residents shows—of the "free white persons"—one male and one female being between the ages 20 and 29, one male between 30 and 39, and two females 5 or younger.
 By 1850, the census taker recorded J.H.
 Neely as being 50 years old and a merchant, with a real estate value of $10,000.
 His wife at the time was Margaret Neely, age 26.
-Seven other names appear on the census, presumably the same residence, five of whom had the last name Neely.
+Seven other names appear in the census, presumably the same residence, five of whom had the last name Neely.
 And as of September 26, 1860, the census reports that Neely, 60, married to Margaret M. Neely, 34, was a farmer whose real estate value was then $2,500, and his personal estate value was $7,000.
 Since the census taker visited Neely on September 26, 1860, I believe that, if 60 was his actual age, Jacob Neely would have to have been born between September 1799 and September 1800.

 Marriage records at the Cape County Recorder's Office suggest Jacob Neely had been married three times, and no divorces containing Neely's name appear in the record books.
 His first recorded marriage was to Sara Walls on Thursday, May 31, 1827, by "a deacon of the Methodist Episcopal Church."
 Another record shows a "Priest of the Roman Catholic Church" performed a marriage between Neely and Margaret Roberts on February 18, 1841.
 And Jacob Neely's third marriage was to Margaret M. Hope on June 5, 1849, performed by an "ordained minister of the Gospel."